CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

     style schema fill:#fff
 ```

-_Diagram showing data contracts as __more granular specifications via "schema" verification__ being checked through contracts and raising an error if they aren't met or continuing operations if they are met._
+_Diagram showing data contracts as __more granular specifications via "schema" testing__ being checked through contracts and raising an error if they aren't met or continuing operations if they are met._

 Sometimes we need greater specificity than what a data component can offer.
-We can use data schema verification contracts in these cases.
+We can use data schema testing contracts in these cases.
 The word "schema" here is used from the context of [database schema](https://en.wikipedia.org/wiki/Database_schema), but oftentimes these specifications are suitable well beyond solely databases (including database-like formats like dataframes).
 While reuse and modularity are more limited with these cases, they can be helpful for efforts where precision is valued or necessary to accomplish your goals.
-It's worth mentioning that data schema and component verification tools often have many overlaps (meaning you can interchangeably use them to accomplish both tasks).
+It's worth mentioning that data schema and component testing tools often have many overlaps (meaning you can interchangeably use them to accomplish both tasks).

-### Data Schema Verification - Pandera
+### Data Schema Testing - Pandera

 ```python
 """